OpenSight/janus-cloud/README.md

 - Scalable, Janus media servers can be added/removed to/from the cluster dynamically
 - Support Janus media service self-register, service monitor, circuit breaker
 - Pluggable, support the new features through developing the new plugin
-- the Same API with the Janus server, which is compatible with the original client of the Janus server
+- Consistent API with the Janus server (until v0.9.2), which is compatible with the original client of the Janus server

 3 Components